s341507/data2410-portfolio2/docs/rapport.md

 # 3. VM2 and VM3: Install Zabbix agent and Zabbix proxy

 This chapter explains how we completed section III of the assignment.
 That includes how we installed, configured and started a Zabbix proxy, connected to both MariaDB and our Zabbix server.
-It also includes how we installed and configured a Zabbix agent on VM3, and got it to communicate with the Zabbix server through the Zabbix proxy.
+It also covers how we installed and configured a Zabbix agent on VM3, and got it to communicate with the Zabbix server through the Zabbix proxy.

 ## 3.1.
 VM2: Zabbix proxy and MariaDB